Shyamali11/Azure-Analytics-and-AI-Engagement/fintaxdemo/Readme-shell.md

 	![Table.](media/power-bi-table-3.png)

-59. **Tax Collection Commissioner After** should look like this.
+59. **CEO Dashboard - May** should look like this.
 Following are the details of tiles for the same.

 	![Final Look.](media/power-bi-report-35.png)